 Green Villages are established in regions away from the big cities, and offer a pedagogy that is specially tailored for Youth living in rural communities.
-In the future, each new country in which LP4Y operates will benefit from several Life Project Centers, and at least one Green Village.
+In the future, each new country in which LP4Y operates will benefit from several Training & Development Centers, and at least one Green Village.

 A Green Village is an ecovillage built using natural and traditional building methods that respect the environment and aim at a circular economy.
-A Green Village is a home for young people and for the supervising team, and the infrastructures are made available to the local community.
+A Green Village is a home for the Youth and for the supervising team, and the infrastructures are made available to the local community.

 Each month, the Youth organize activities designed to raise awareness within the community.
-Soon, all Green Villages will be equipped to organize events to raise awareness about environmental protection and the professional integration of young people.
+Soon, all Green Villages will be equipped to organize events to raise awareness about environmental protection and the professional integration of Youth.

 In July 2015, the Indian government launched "Skill India", a national campaign to facilitate young people's access to short professional technical training.
 Despite this political will, the professional integration results on completion of the training are unsatisfactory.
 In Chhattisgarh, the majority of young people come from farming families and live in very rural areas: they have no connection to the world of work and are not used to working in a professional environment.
 In partnership with the government and the professional training centers, LP4Y accompanies them towards professional stability.
 Thanks to a strong network of partners, more coaches to support young people and an intensive residential program, the Youth quickly find their bearings, start taking responsibility, become autonomous in their search for employment and once integrated into a company, work to facilitate the integration of successive LP4Y graduates by means of an active Stars Club.